Albany and Northern Railway

-The Albany and Northern Railway (A&N) began life in about 1895 on a 35 mi stretch of railway from Cordele to Albany, Georgia.
+The Albany and Northern Railway (A&N) was founded 12 September 1895 on a 35 mi stretch of railway from Cordele to Albany, Georgia.

 The line had originally been built around 1890 by the Albany, Florida and Northern Railway (AF&N).
 The AF&N was leased then to the Savannah, Americus and Montgomery Railway (SA&M) in 1892.
 In 1895, the SA&M went bankrupt and the AF&N was then reorganized into the Albany and Northern Railway.

 In 1910, the Georgia, Southwestern and Gulf Railroad (GS&G) leased the A&N with the goal of opening a line from Cordele to the Gulf Coast.
 The GS&G ran into financial trouble and was dissolved in 1942 at which time the A&N ran independently again.
+Passenger service stopped in 1952, but freight and mail service continued.
 The Southern Railway acquired the A&N and Georgia Northern Railway in 1966, and merged the former into the latter on December 31, 1971.